-In Matthew chapter thirteen Jesus teaches a series of eight parables which are known as the "Kingdom Parables", I have to admit that when reading through them, I couldn't see their unified theme and could only grasp an extremely superficial understanding of their possible meaning.
-I was a bit relieved to find that many expert commentaries apparently had similar struggles as they offered up many and varied interpretations of them.
+In Matthew chapter thirteen Jesus teaches a series of eight parables which are known as the "Kingdom Parables".
+I have to admit that when reading through them, I couldn't see their unified theme and could only grasp an extremely superficial understanding of their possible meaning.
+I was a bit relieved to discover that many expert commenters apparently had similar struggles, evidenced by the many and varied interpretations of them.

-This article will study this portion of scripture in terms of it's literary structure which, I hope will lend to a more unified approach of their lesson and meaning.
+This article will study this portion of Scripture in terms of its literary structure which, I hope will lead to a more unified approach to understanding them.

 Let's Unroll the Scroll

 the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things . . .

-The Parables were surprisingly used for both purposes of concealing and revealing.
+The Parables of Jesus were surprisingly used for both purposes of concealing and revealing.

 And the disciples came and said to Him, “Why do You speak to them in parables?”